-General Than Shwe, the leader of Burma (also known as Myanmar) is a secretive, vindictive man.
-He shows no qualms about having dissidents, journalists, and even Buddhist monks beaten, jailed, tortured, or executed.
+General Than Shwe, the former leader of Burma (also known as Myanmar) is a secretive, vindictive man.
+He showed no qualms about having dissidents, journalists, and even Buddhist monks beaten, jailed, tortured, or executed.
 Highly superstitious, in 2005 he moved the national capital essentially overnight, on the advice of an astrologer.

 Few details of Than Shwe's education have emerged, though some sources report that he attended public elementary school before dropping out of high school.

 Than Shwe's first government job after school was as a mail delivery clerk.